mdhira-ai/makepackage/readme.md

-# create-my-project
+# Boreal Package Generator

-`create-boreal-package` is a CLI tool that helps you quickly make a new package based on your needs.
+## Introduction

-## Installation
+The Boreal Package Generator allows you to quickly create projects with different configurations.
+By running a few commands, you can set up a project with Electron.js and Next.js, create a new package, or develop a new CLI.

-You don't need to install this package globally.
-You can use it directly with `npx` .
+## Getting Started

-## Usage
+### Step 1: Run the Initial Command

-To create a new project, run one of the following commands:
+To get started, run the following command:

 ```bash
 npx create-boreal-package